 Researchers have to be able to see the big picture and study the spatial distribution of their materials’ properties.
 To answer that need, Photon etc has developed a hyperspectral imaging platform (IMA™) for solar cells analysis in collaboration with IRDEP (Institute of Research and Development on Photovoltaic Energy, France).
-This platform provides rapid electroluminescence (EL) and photoluminescence (PL) maps allowing spatial study of defects, constraints and optoelectronic properties.
+This platform provides rapid electroluminescence (EL) and photoluminescence (PL) maps allowing the spatial study of defects, constraints and optoelectronic properties.
 The system was compared to a classical confocal microscope, showing significant gains in acquisition time.

 Photoluminescence and electroluminescence mapping provide rapid quality control and allow studies of fundamental properties of photovoltaic films or devices.
-Those techniques have already been successfully used to characterize inhomogeneities in CIS and perovskite solar cells, and to obtain spatial distribution of the quasi-fermi level splitting (Δμ) and the external quantum efficiency (EQE) of CIGS and GaAs solar cells.
-To obtain the latter, a patented method of absolute spectral and photometric calibration was developed.
+Those techniques have already been successfully used to characterize inhomogeneities in CIS and perovskite solar cells, and to obtain the spatial distribution of the quasi-fermi level splitting (Δμ) and the external quantum efficiency (EQE) of CIGS and GaAs solar cells.
+To obtain the latter, a patented method of the absolute spectral and photometric calibration was developed.

 For more details and results from our collaborators, see the application notes below.

 Zhou HP, Chen Q, Li G, Luo S, Song TB, Duan HS, Hong ZR, You JB, Liu YS and Yang Y, Interface engineering of highly efficient perovskite solar cells, Science, 345(6196), 2014.

 Zhao J et al., 19.8 % efficient ‘honeycomb’ textured multicrystalline and 24.4 % monocrystalline silicon solar cells, Applied Physics Letters, 73, 1998.